ayeshag7/Learnup/README.md

 ## Description

-This is a fully functional clone of the popular freelancing platform, Fiverr.
+This is a fully functional e-learning plus selling platform, Learneup.
+It was primarly focused on the french marketplace.
 It offers all the core features you would expect from a platform like Fiverr, allowing users to offer and purchase services seamlessly.

 ## Features
 * User authentication (Sign up, Log in, Log out)